What is A Midnight Visit?

 A Midnight Visit is recommended for mature audiences aged 15+ years.
 If you are aged under 18 years you must be accompanied by a responsible adult at all times.
 The performance involves adult themes, nudity, coarse language, alcohol use, strobe and haze effects.

 If you have accessibility requirements or age suitability queries, please contact The Undertaker at email@example.com.

 My child is 14 years old but I think this would be suitable for them, can I bring them?

 Yes.
 This is theatre for the next generation and we’re pleased to welcome young people.
 But we’re also conscious that A Midnight Visit contains dark themes and adult content.
 So while we recommend the performance for those aged 15+ years we also appreciate that parents can exercise their own judgement and that there will be many younger teens who will also revel in A Midnight Visit.

 Can I use cash at the venue?

 A Midnight Visit is a cash-free venue, including The Raven’s Rest bar.
 We accept all major cards for payment.

 Can I take photographs in the show?

 Photography is not permitted during the show in any of the performance spaces.
-You are very welcome to take pictures in the foyer and bar area however.
+You are very welcome to take pictures in the bar area however.

 Do I need to bring my reading glasses?